CARTIN-WP2-4/kinova_test/README.md

 (ChECK THESE INSTRUCTIONS.)

 ## License
-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details.
+This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details.-->

 <p align="right">(<a href="#readme-top">🔼 Back to Top</a>)</p>